The Japanese calendar

 The following table gives the names of the 24 solar terms, along with approximate equivalents in the Gregorian system (approximate because the precise date depends upon the year):

 |Winter||jūgatsu-setsu||rittō (start of winter)||立冬||November 8|

 In addition to their role as signs of the zodiac, the Twelve Branches were also used to refer to times of the day and geographical directions.
 The following graphs illustrate the relationships.

 * The diagrams may be freely reproduced in printed form, with an appropriate attribution.
 Online reproduction is prohibited.

 The day was divided into halves, with the two-hour period centered on midnight designated as the Hour of the Rat.
-Midway points within the basic two-hour periods were called "halfway" points (-han; 〰半).
-When finer distinctions were necessary, the two-hour periods were divided into quarters; thus, the designation ushi-mitsu, or "ox-three," for example, would refer to the 30-minute period between 2:00 am and 2:30 am, the third quarter of the Hour of the Ox.
+When finer distinctions were necessary, the two-hour periods were divided into numbered quarters of 30 minutes each; the designation ushi-mitsu, or "ox-three," for example, would refer to the 30-minute period between 2:00 am and 2:30 am, the third quarter of the Hour of the Ox.

 There were variations on this system in different historical periods, other terms exist for different ranges of time within the 24-hour day, and in addition there is a theory that holds that the Hour of the Rat actually began at midnight, so that the method indicated by the graph cannot be considered perfectly reliable in all cases.

 Each of 12 directions took the name of one of the Branches, beginning with "Rat" in the north, and special designations were added for the northeast, southeast, southwest, and northeast based on the names of the two adjoining Branches.
 The northeast and southwest were considered unlucky directions (kimon and ura-kimon, respectively), forming the basis for the practice of avoiding travel in those directions (katatagae).

 Diagram by Mark Jewel, Jlit website (jlit.net).